 With great confidence that Ball’s jibe that Mann “belongs in the state pen, not Penn State” will be shown to be accurate, some of us have literally bet the farm that Mann will lose.
 Thus mishaps in Virginia won’t necessarily delay Mann’s ultimate downfall."

 Mann isn't going to be alone either.
 This will ultimately destroy the careers of a great many 'scientists' who have subscribed to this nonsense.
-Then I sincerely hope then begin to look at just how much fraudulent research is being foisted on humanity by researchers and universities who are so consumed with greed they will sell their science, their integrity and sell out their fellow man in order to gain more grant money.
+Then I sincerely hope then everyone begins to look at just how much fraudulent research is being foisted on humanity by researchers and universities who are so consumed with greed they will sell their science, their integrity and sell out their fellow man in order to gain more grant money.
 Someone needs to go to jail!
 Because they aren't just wrong; they really are evil!

 Does evil seem a bit strong to you?